Jonathan Sumner Evans

 Happy hacking!

-[1]Many people have a misconception of the word hack.
-In the common vernacular, hacking is used to refer to an act which is more correctly decribed as cracking.
+1. Many people have a misconception of the word hack.
+In the common vernacular, hacking is used to refer to an act which is more correctly described as cracking.
 Crackers are people who try and break in to systems (either maliciously or as white-hats).
 Hack on the other hand is an word describing the quality of a technical idea/project.
 Hacks are things which work, but are very messy.
-Think of it like using duct-tape to hang something up on a wall instead of doing the "right" thing which would be to hang it up using a nail.
+Think of it like using duct-tape to hang something up on a wall instead of doing the “right” thing which would be to hang it up using a nail. ↩︎